 The Chase Sapphire Reserve® has held the torch for most beloved premium travel credit card for several years now, and for good reason.
 The card is part of one of the best credit card rewards programs, offering generous perks and flexible points that make it the perfect one-stop-shop for just about any jet setter's credit needs.

 The card's sign-up bonus, worth at least $900 in travel spending, is one of the best on the market.
 Here's everything you need to know about the Chase Sapphire Reserve®'s sign-up bonus, from how to make sure you're eligible to the best ways to redeem it.

 A look at the Chase Sapphire Reserve® sign-up bonus

-The Chase Sapphire Reserve® currently lets you Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+The Chase Sapphire Reserve® currently lets you Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards® That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 Those points will cover flights, hotels, rental cars or tours, although it's possible to get even more value with other redemptions methods discussed below.

 Other benefits of the Chase Sapphire Reserve® card:

 - $300 annual travel credit

 - 3X points on travel and dining worldwide